ThomasKli/stupeflix-api-test/docs/tutorials/06_text_effects.rst

 Text effects
 ============

 Warning: this is still a bit experimental.
 It will be supported in next releases, so you can use it right now for production deployment.
 Rendering quality will be improved for specific cases, but it is already a large improvement compared to the previous bitmap based method, as text rendering is now vector-based on a frame-by-frame basis.
-So, you may say, why it is experimental ?
+So, you may say, why it is experimental?
 Because we will package it in a better way, so you don't have to manage the nitty-gritty details we describe here.
 Be brave, that won't be so difficult.

 Reminder: text rendering
 ------------------------